 Damon Arhos (b.
-1967) is an artist, educator, curator, and social activist whose work explores and unfolds queer culture.
-Using his identity as a gay American as his frame, Arhos seeks to promote love and acceptance while investigating gender roles, sexual orientation, and human relationships.
+1967) is an interdisciplinary artist, educator, curator, and social activist whose work explores and unfolds queer culture.
+Arhos seeks to promote love and acceptance while investigating social and political environments surrounding gender roles, sexual orientation, and human relationships.

-An interdisciplinary artist, Arhos has exhibited work with Connersmith, DC Arts Center, and IA&A at Hillyer in Washington, DC; E.A.S.T and the People’s Gallery in Austin, Texas; and Ortega y Gasset Projects in New York City, among others.
+Arhos has exhibited work with Ortega y Gasset Projects and NOGO Arts in New York City; Catalyst Contemporary in Baltimore, Maryland; Connersmith, DC Arts Center, and IA&A at Hillyer in Washington, DC; and E.A.S.T. and the People’s Gallery in Austin, Texas – among others.
 He has served as an artist-in-residence at the Vermont Studio Center in Johnson and is a former semifinalist for The Trawick Prize.

-Arhos teaches art history and studio art courses as a university professor.
-He also has worked with many arts organizations, such as Washington Printmakers Gallery and DC Arts Studios in Washington, DC; as well as with Art Alliance Austin, the Umlauf Sculpture Garden & Museum, and the Pump Project Art Complex in Austin, Texas.
+His affiliations include or have included STABLE, Washington Printmakers Gallery, and DC Arts Studios in Washington, DC; as well as Art Alliance Austin, the Umlauf Sculpture Garden & Museum, and the Pump Project Art Complex in Austin, Texas.

 Arhos graduated from Maryland Institute College of Art in Baltimore with an MFA in studio art, as well as from The University of Texas at Austin with master’s degrees in business administration and journalism.
+He teaches studio art and art history courses at Bowie State University.
 He lives and works in the Washington, DC metro area.